mikemountain/nfl-led-scoreboard/README.md

 Display your favourite NFL team score on an raspberry pi powered LED matrix.
 Currently supports 64x32 boards only.

 ### Credit and inpsiration
-This project and my [other Fantasy Football scoreboard project](https://github.com/mikemountain/fantasy-football-scoreboard) were inspired by the [nhl-led-scoreboard](https://github.com/riffnshred/nhl-led-scoreboard), who based THEIR project off of the [mlb-led-scoreboard](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard).
+This project and my [Fantasy Football scoreboard project](https://github.com/mikemountain/fantasy-football-scoreboard) were inspired by the [nhl-led-scoreboard](https://github.com/riffnshred/nhl-led-scoreboard), who based THEIR project off of the [mlb-led-scoreboard](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard).
 Go check them out, and start watching hockey if you don't already (and baseball too but I love hockey more (go Leafs!)).

 ### Donate
 <a href="https://paypal.me/themikemountain/"><img src="https://github.com/andreostrovsky/donate-with-paypal/blob/master/dark.svg" height="40"></a>
-If you enjoyed this project — or just feeling generous, consider buying me a beer.
+If you enjoyed this project, my NFL project, or if you're just feeling generous, consider buying me a beer.
 Cheers! :beers:
+You can also PM me on reddit under /u/mikemountain if you need help but don't think it requires an issue!

-## Features (v0.0.1)
+## Features (v0.1.0)

+### GAME ROTATION
+Hey, neat-o!
+You can rotate through multiple games now if you want to!
+Will still need some finessing, but definitely an improvement.

 ### Pregame
 Currently shows the team logos and the game time. ![pregame](imgs/pregame.jpg)